There are several methods available to get MPI on Windows, including

-This procedure gives MPI via MSYS2 GCC / Gfortran compilers on Windows.
+We often use MPI via MSYS2 with GCC / Gfortran compilers on Windows:

 Download and install Microsoft MS-MPI